-Even though contract awards may be delayed, Government officials furloughed, and Government facilities closed, assume that deadlines remain unchanged, especially with respect to the time periods for filing bid protests and appealing CO final decisions.
+Even though contract awards may be delayed, government officials furloughed, and government facilities closed, assume (unless officially notified otherwise) that deadlines remain unchanged, especially with respect to the time periods for submitting proposals, filing bid protests and appealing CO final decisions.
 Plan on meeting all solicitation deadlines for bid and proposal submissions, and inquire with the contracting agency for further instructions.
 Although some litigation deadlines may be tolled in limited circumstances, these rules vary by forum and by deadline.
 The safest approach is to assume that all deadlines remain unchanged.